Industry Specification Group (ISG) Encrypted Traffic Integration (ETI) Activity Report 2023

 Defining requirements and identifying use cases of Encrypted Traffic Integration techniques, to mitigate against threats to networks and users arising from the deployment of encrypted traffic.

 A paradigm of ‘encrypted by default’ has been adopted by many network and service providers, without taking due account of any threats to network resilience and security.
-The network management oversight that is accepted for non-encrypted traffic – together with the ability to secure and protect enterprise networks and data centres – may be lost when an all-encrypted paradigm is adopted.
+Any network management oversight that’s accepted for non-encrypted traffic – together with the ability to secure and protect enterprise networks and data centres – may be lost when an all-encrypted paradigm is adopted.

 The group seeks to challenge the rationale used for pervasive encryption, namely that only the end point of a communication channel can be trusted.
-In practical terms, pervasive end-to-end encryption bypasses many of the trusted entities that enable it to happen.
+In practical terms, pervasive end-to-end encryption bypasses many of the trusted entities that enable networks to operate, and may as a result irretrievably degrade the trust of the network.
 This has an often negative impact on aspects of security whilst promoting only one dimension – that of confidentiality.
-Trusted routing, content optimised channels and support for attestation of identity are all among important dimensions that over-stressing confidentiality misses.
+Trusted routing, content optimised channels and support for attestation of identity are all among important dimensions that over-stressing confidentiality misses, and that the end-to-end paradigm fails to account for.

 As a pre-standardization activity, the work of ISG ETI is intended to frame security concerns arising from widespread adoption of encryption by default, and to build the foundation of a longer-term response to threats to networks and users.